lompatapp/LOMPATAPI/README.md

 - **Domain Information**: Retrieves domain age and MX records.
 - **Catch-All Detection**: Determines if the domain has a catch-all policy for emails.
 - **Gender Detection**: Predicts the gender based on the first name extracted from the email.
-- **Social Media Checks**: Validates presence on LinkedIn,Microsoft, and Twitter.
+- **Social Media Checks**: Validates presence on LinkedIn, Microsoft, and Twitter.

 ## API Response Format